-The Urban Conservancy (UC) shoreline environment preserves existing natural landforms and native shoreline vegetation as much as possible, while promoting public shoreline access, views and recreation along with continuance of existing developed uses.
-The UC designation applies to several shoreline properties located at the west side of the intersection of Lindvig Way and Bond Rd, adjacent to the Dogfish Creek estuary.
+The Urban Conservancy (UC) shoreline environment preserves existing natural landforms and native shoreline vegetation as much as possible, while promoting public shoreline access, views, and recreation along with continuance of existing developed uses.

 New development, or redevelopment or change of land use on commercially zoned property in the UC environment shall not increase the existing density or intensity of land use, exceed the size and scale of existing structures within the shoreline buffer and setback, or extend further waterward than the existing development.